KaiserAI/Hacking-LLM-Local/README.md

 **MegaCorp** is an interactive Cybersecurity Capture The Flag (CTF) platform designed to simulate and analyze **Prompt Injection attacks** against corporate AI systems.

 Unlike standard chatbots, this application implements a progressive "defense-in-depth" architecture, simulating distinct security clearance levels.
-The goal is to research how Large Language Models (LLMs) can be manipulated to leak sensitive information (PII/Credentials) despite system instructions, aligning with **OWASP Top 10 for LLM Applications (LLM01: Prompt Injection)**.
+The goal is to research how Large Language Models (LLMs) can be manipulated to leak sensitive information (PII/Credentials) despite system instructions.

 ## ⚡ Technical Architecture & Trade-offs